rickhowe/sample/README.md

 ![sample2](sample2.png)

-If a file is big and not necessary to visually wrap all lines at the same column, it is possible to specify a range to set *wrapwidth* lines.
+If a file is big and not necessary to virtually wrap all lines at the same column, it is possible to specify a range to set *wrapwidth* lines.

 Note that the inline **virtual-text** feature has been implemented in vim